By Matthew Santamaria (firstname.lastname@example.org)

 “This is when I learned that I could make a difference and all I needed to do was use my voice,” said Melora.

 She used her voice to get her mom the best care possible at home because her mother’s wish was to not be in a care facility.
 Melora has been a facilitator in the same support group for more than thirty years.
-For two years, she has also been the Vice President of HDSA’s Orange County Chapter Board.
+For two years, she was the Vice President of HDSA’s Orange County Chapter Board.

 As for her Huntington’s disease future, Melora was tested for the disease.